You’d be hard-pressed to find a more beautiful bird in the sky than the scarlet macaws

 With a body like a rainbow – a mixture of red, yellow, green, blue and white – and a wingspan greater than any parrot on the planet, scarlet macaws ( or “lapas” in Spanish) are breathtaking in flight and a must-see attraction for anyone visiting southern Pacific Costa Rica.

-With rock-hard beaks, scarlet macaws live off a diet primarily comprised of seeds, leaves, and berries.
+With rock-hard beaks, scarlet macaw live off a diet primarily comprised of seeds, leaves, and berries.
 They have also been known to dine on clay.
-The reason for this, experts say, is that scarlet macaws are able to eat fruits that contain high levels of toxins, and the clay can help neutralize these poisonous edibles.
+The reason for this, experts say, is that scarlet macaw are able to eat fruits that contain high levels of toxins, and the clay can help neutralize these poisonous edibles.

 As you venture further south toward the Osa Peninsula and Corcovado National Park, the chances of seeing macaws grows exponentially.
 In fact, if you happen to take a trip to either Pavones or Matapalo – a pair of well-known surfing destination – it’s almost guaranteed that you come across several scarlet macaws in the wild.

-These amazing macaws often weigh less than 3 pounds and have an average life expectancy of 30 to 40 years, although some have lived upwards of 50 years.
+These amazing macaw often weigh less than 3 pounds and have an average life expectancy of 30 to 40 years.
+Though some some Macaws have lived upwards of 50 years.
 That’s a pretty incredible feat considering all of the unpredictable elements that take place while residing in a rainforest.
 Each year, mated adults will lay two eggs to keep the family reproduction cycle healthy and active.

-Due to their incredible natural beauty, scarlet macaws (as well as Great Green Macaws) have been hunted, captured and sold, illegally of course, for decades.
-With the scarlet macaws facing certain extinction, several worthwhile conservation groups in Costa Rica have spent the past decade fighting to protect the species.
-If you’re interested in joining the cause or even contributing from afar, check out www.workingabroad.com for opportunities within Costa Rica to live and work with professionals and students who are rehabilitating Central American macaws and releasing them back into the wild.
+Due to their incredible natural beauty, scarlet macaw (as well as Great Green Macaws) have been hunted, captured and sold, illegally of course, for decades.
+With the scarlet macaw facing certain extinction, several worthwhile conservation groups in Costa Rica have spent the past decade fighting to protect the species.
+If you’re interested in joining the cause or even contributing from afar, check out www.workingabroad.com.
+You’ll find opportunities within Costa Rica to live and work with professionals and students who are rehabilitating Central American macaws and releasing them back into the wild.